Date of Publication: 30 November 2017

 Both universities offer rigorous academic teaching, but the two universities differ in what they call this teaching.
 Both Oxford and Cambridge students benefit from one-on-one sessions with experts in their field.
 However, Cambridge refers to these sessions as supervisions, while Oxford refers to the sessions as tutorials.
 Both Cambridge and Oxford have similar traditions, such as matriculation, where students officially become a member of the university.
 Oxford also has the tradition of wearing academic dress, known as the subfusc.
 Every undergraduate and graduate student must wear a specific gown, cap and tie to formal events, which makes up their subfusc, which means “of a dark hue”.
 Students wear the gowns to formal dinners, chapel, examinations, matriculation, and graduation.
 In 2015, students voted whether or not to keep the archaic subfusc, and opted to continue wearing it to formal occasions and examinations.The demographics and geography of Oxford and Cambridge also pose several differences between the two universities.
 Oxford is larger in size, with a population about 30% larger than that of Cambridge.
 Both cities are located near rivers.
 The sole river in Cambridge, the river Cam, flows through the city centre.
 Oxford, on the other hand, has two rivers (Thames and Cherwell) which flow around the city centre.

 Both the similarities and differences between Cambridge and Oxford create an environment of shared respect and friendly rivalry.
-Please visit the Stay in Cambridge page and the Stay in Oxford page on our website to learn more about how you can study in one of these historic academic locations.
-Which will you choose?
+Which will you choose when you apply to study with us?